Reactive monitoring starts with checking the availability and the response time of vital services such as

 It allows monitoring much more than just checking the supplies level.
 The sensor supports printer status objects and can observe alarms triggered by the printer.

 Types of SNMP devices include switches, bridges, routers, access servers, computer hosts, servers, UPS-es, printers, IP cameras, and even automation devices that can be controlled thanks to SNMP gateways.
-These are devices that are part of your SNMP network and relay relevant information via SNMP about the status of various services.
+These are devices that are part of your SNMP network and relay relevant information via SNMP about various services' status.

 Populating your infrastructure with devices from a single vendor is hard.
 NetCrunch supports multiple vendors out of the box, including Cisco, HP, Huawei, Juniper, Dell, Alcatel, Arista, and many others.